๐Ÿ’€Anatomy and Physiology I

 Reflex Arc

-Compare: Reflex Arc vs. Voluntary Movement—both use sensory and motor neurons, but reflexes are processed at the spinal cord level with minimal synapses, while voluntary movements require brain involvement and conscious decision-making.
-If an FRQ asks you to trace a neural pathway, the reflex arc is the cleanest example to use.
+Compare: Reflex Arc vs. Voluntary Movement: both use sensory and motor neurons, but reflexes are processed at the spinal cord level with minimal synapses, while voluntary movements require brain involvement and conscious decision-making.
+The reflex arc is the cleanest example of a complete neural pathway to trace on an exam.

 Quick Reference Table